Forges de Syam: Nineteenth century

 After the French Revolution, the production of good-quality scythes provided an important opportunity for investment.
 Other industrialists of the Jura, of the Vosges and Alsace began production, contributing to Charles-Joseph Péry declaring himself bankrupt on 24 July 1810.

 The unit was bought the same year by Claude Jobez (1745–1830), of Morez.
 He had already made a fortune from selling clocks from the Franche-Comté region in Paris, and from financing several iron workshops.
 Also in 1810, Etienne Monnier who had married Adélaïde, the daughter of Claude Jobez in 1800, invested in the company alongside his father-in-law and the latter's son, Emmanuel.
 Between 1811 and 1820, they built a new factory downstream from the primitive tilt hammer.
 This included a novelty for France at the time, a reverberatory furnace.
 From 1820, these works produced 400 tons of goods each year, which doubled by 1840.

 Competition from coke-smelted cast iron from the United Kingdom—which was cheaper than charcoal-produced iron goods at Syam—hurt the business.
 Alphonse Jobez, the son of Emmanuel, set up a nail works in 1864, which gave new life to an enterprise that had neared collapse.
 The workforce increased from 40 to 70.

 Social and domestic life

-From 1825, Emmanuel Jobez developed the project of building a Palladian villa, the Château de Syam to replace the old house beside the original forge.
+In 1825, Emmanuel Jobez developed the project of building a Palladian villa, the Château de Syam to replace the old house beside the original forge.
 He didn't see its completion, having died by accident in 1828.
-Alphonse, his son, took up the cause of Fourierist theory.
+Alphonse, his son, took up the cause of the Fourierist theory.
 He applied it at Syam by creating a cité ouvrière (compare Saltaire), adjoining the factory, encouraging the setting up of a school and a dispensary.
 He added a post office with telegraph in 1885.

 In parallel to this, he introduced exotic livestock to the estate farm and other lands he owned.
 A cultivated man, Alphonse also fitted out a library of 30,000 volumes on the first floor (American second floor) of the villa.
 Alphonse's granddaughter, who had married the son of Sadi-Carnot in 1910, would often stay at Syam.